Libyan lawmakers confirm interim unity government - WTMJ

 Associated Press

+“This is a historic day,” declared parliament speaker Aguila Saleh at the end of the voting session that took place amid international pressure on Libya’s stakeholders to support a roadmap brokered in a U.N.-led process late last year.

-The government of Prime Minister designate Abdul Hamid Dbeibah replaces two rival administrations — one based in the East and another in the West — that have been ruling Libya for years.
+He said 132 lawmakers approved the government of Prime Minister Abdul Hamid Dbeibah, which replaces two rival administrations — one based in the country’s east and another in the west — that have been ruling Libya for years.

-“This a historic day for the House Representatives,” declared Speaker Aguila Saleh at the end of the vote.

-Saleh said 132 lawmakers approved Dbeibah’s government, which has a mandate that lasts until elections are held on Dec.
-24, according to a U.N.-brokered roadmap.

 Dbeibah, a powerful businessman from the western city of Misrata, was appointed last month to lead the executive branch of an interim government that also includes a three-member Presidential Council chaired by Mohammad Younes Menfi, a Libyan diplomat from the country’s east.